-For the 2023 Championship Zestino Tyres will be the official partner.
+For the 2024 Championship Zestino Tyres will return as the official partner.

 The Zestino Acrova 07A is a road legal semi-slick tyre designed with a deeper tread pattern that combined with its unique compound, allows drivers to achieve greater running time compared to many other Drift tyres on the market whilst providing plenty of grip which is needed in the current era of drifting.
 Consequently, the 07A has become the number one choice for many drivers, not just in the UK but all over the world.